 Explain- Explain how the images help them understand the book and write about their favorite kind of weather.
 Clarify any misconceptions about weather.
+Flaborate-Label types of weather

 Elaborate-Label types of weather.
 Write and Draw about a storm-Before the Reading (pg.
 162), During the Reading (pg.
 163), After the Reading (pg.
+164)

-164) Evaluate- Your Turn prompt (pg.
-22 of the Changing Weather book).
-Changing Weather Quiz (pg.
+Evaluate- Your Turn prompt (pg.
+22 of the Changing Weather book), Changing Weather Quiz (pg.
 169), Data analysis, Sunny and Rainy (pg.
-170).
-Interactiv-ebook (optional)
+170), Interactive-ebook (optional)